On flow disturbances caused by pressure taps in highly elastic flows around a microfluidic cylinder: Introduction

-Viscoelastic instabilities are no novelty in non-Newtonian microfluidic flows and, in the past few years, there have been significant efforts in the study of viscoelastic flows around microfluidic cylinders, focusing on elastic instabilities, which provided a number of interesting observations.
-Kenney et al.\citep{kenney2013}, Galindo-Rosales et al.\citep{galindo2014} and Shi et al.\citep{shi2015} conducted experimental work on Boger fluids and encountered an instability upstream of the cylinder, near the forward stagnation point, visible through a ``pinch'' in the streamlines, resembling a wineglass shape.
+Viscoelastic instabilities are no novelty in non-Newtonian microfluidic flows and, in the past few years, there have been significant efforts in the study of viscoelastic flows around microfluidic cylinders, focusing on elastic instabilities, which provided several interesting observations.
+Kenney et al.\citep{kenney2013}, Galindo-Rosales et al.\citep{galindo2014} and Shi et al.\citep{shi2015} conducted experimental work on Boger fluids, encountering an instability upstream of the cylinder, near the forward stagnation point, visible through a ``pinch'' in the streamlines, resembling a wineglass shape.
 This instability was found, in each case, for relatively high blockage ratios (cylinder diameter over channel width: $\beta\geq0.5$).
 Kenney et al.\citep{kenney2013} found that increasing the Reynolds number led to an aggravation of the ``pinch'', incorporating more streamlines, reducing the width of the wineglass-shaped flow and disconnecting the forward stagnation point from the cylinder face further upstream.
 A vortex formed between the detached stagnation point and the cylinder face, which remained steady until further increasing the flow rate, leading to a cycle of vortex growth and collapse, giving the forward stagnation point a time-dependent axial movement.
-It was generally found that increasing confinement (decreasing the aspect ratio and increasing the channel blockage) and fluid elasticity led to an anticipation of the onset for this instability.
-As the Reynolds number was kept low and there were no viscosity variations, this wineglass shaped flow was characterised as an elastic instability.
+It was generally found that increasing confinement (decreasing the aspect ratio and increasing the channel blockage) and fluid elasticity led to an anticipation of the onset of this instability.
+Moreover, Kenney et al.\citep{kenney2013} concluded that the instability was of purely elastic origin, but inertia still played a role as increasing the Reynolds number enhanced the behaviour, and less elastic solutions were still able to manifest the instability at sufficiently high Reynolds numbers.
 Kenney et al.\citep{kenney2013} ascribe its onset primarily to enhanced extensional stresses and the large confinement and blockage of the channel.
 Significantly enlarged downstream wakes were also reported, a common characteristic of viscoelastic flows together with vortex shedding suppression.
-Haward et al.\cite{haward2018} also studied the flow of a practically non-shear-thinning polymeric solution around confined cylinders and, despite not reporting the wineglass instability, noted extremely long downstream wakes.
+Haward et al.\cite{haward2018} also studied the flow of a practically non-shear-thinning polymeric solution around confined cylinders and noted extremely long downstream wakes despite not reporting the wineglass instability.
 The authors attribute the length of the wake to the deformation of the polymer molecules in a strong extensional flow region upstream of the cylinder that then advect around the cylinder face and flow into the downstream wake where they begin to relax.
 Additionally, they noted a very slight lateral flow asymmetry upstream of the cylinder.